 The most common way of showing that you need a rest or that you’re uncomfortable is raising a hand or arm.
 Ask your dentist which side arm is in their field of vision.

-You can work out an alternative rest signal with your dentist, for example if this isn’t possible due to physical difficulties.
+You can work out an alternative rest signal with your dentist, for example, if this isn’t possible due to a physical disability.

 You may have trouble giving the stop signal because you freeze or you don’t want to be a bother.
 Or you may have had experiences in the past with a dentist not stopping despite you being in obvious distress.
-If that’s the case for you, visit our lack of control page for more ideas!
+If that’s the case, you may like to visit our lack of control page for more ideas.
+Some options include: